Any advice for writing with depression?

 Trollbrains sometimes fucking suck, don't they.

-My two cents: I've never been diagnosed with anything other than "you were abused and it has messed with your everything," but I go through some pretty wild ups and and some pretty severe downs from time to time, and I have several friends (many writers) who struggle with depression and way that anxiety and depression can do a wicked combo move with imposter syndrome.
-Most of the advice I've picked up is pretty basic stuff: keep up on self care, if it's possible to have therapy and meds, keep up on those.
+My two cents: I've never been diagnosed with anything other than "you were abused and it has messed with your everything," but I go through some pretty wild ups and and some pretty severe downs from time to time, and I have several friends (many writers) who struggle with depression and the way that anxiety and depression can do a wicked combo (particularly if they tag team in a triple threat with imposter syndrome).
+Most of the advice I've picked up is pretty basic stuff: keep up on self-care, if it's possible to have therapy and meds, keep up on those.
 Be kind to yourself about your regimen on the days that it's really bad.

 But to this I would add some particular insight because, like the subject of the Fleetwood Mac song, I am given to going my own way.

 First off, establish a daily routine and stick to that regimen....at least as much as you possibly can.
-For every day you scrape through that writing it no matter how much you really don't want to, the slog is that much easier when you're less overwhelmed.
+For every day you scrape through that writing, no matter how much you really don't want to, the slog is that much easier when you're less overwhelmed.
 Sometimes people stop brushing their teeth or taking care of themselves when they're depressed because they're that depressed, and I don't want to trivialize the situation or depression for the people who reach that point.
 It's absolutely not about sloth and it's absolutely not something they can just "get over."
 However, for many in their day-to-day struggles, something like teeth brushing might one of the last things to fall away (or that it does is a sign things are really bad) because it is an established habit that is much more rote and routine than, say, hanging out with friends or doing that activity one loves.
-Getting writing to tooth-brushingly habitual can help you be able to do it in spite of brain weasels.
+Getting writing to be tooth-brushingly habitual can help you be able to do it in spite of brain weasels.
+Maybe it'll take a "nine" to break your routine instead of a "seven," and that's a lot more productive days, year after year.
 It's not panacea because even basic self-care falls away sometimes during bad illnesses, but it can help to have that routine firmly entrenched and push yourself to maintain it.
 Be honest about that assessment.
 (But if you really can't, then be as kind to yourself about that as possible.
 It happens.
 It's okay.
 Think about what you'd say to someone else.)

 The other is to honor the moments where things are going well.
 Hitting your stride with no Izzy in sight?
-Clear a few hours from the schedule and try to write for a little longer that day.
+See if you can clear a few hours from the schedule and try to write for a little longer that day.
+Make the most of the good moments.

 But how about everyone out in readerville?
 How do those of you with depression cope and keep writing, or get back to writing as fast as possible?
 I will set the comments to a lower security setting for a couple of days and deal with the deluge of spam, so please feel free to contribute for Laura some tried and true techniques you've found over the years.